bgigous/flask-webdev/content/s02_lets_try_an_app/s02_p01_microblog.md

-We will now take a look at an app that Ragtime is based on, called Microblog.
+You will now take a look at an app that Ragtime is based on, called Microblog.
 While you will get to see all the cool features written into this app, you *won't* need to know how everything works in order to succeed in this course.
 Microblog is written entirely with Flask and a handful of extensions, and has many features you would expect in a current-day web app, including:

 - Storing users and content in a database
 - Attractive styling of the webpages